Operation Wheeler/Wallowa

 Operation Wheeler/Wallowa was a U.S. offensive operation during the Vietnam War, launched on 11 September 1967 as two separate operations and concluding in November 1968.
-Initially named as Operation Wheeler and Wallowa, this was merged in November 1967 as Wheeler/Wallowa.
+Initially named Operation Wheeler and Wallowa, they were merged in November 1967 as Wheeler/Wallowa.
 The operation was at first conducted by the 101st Airborne Division and 1st Cavalry Division, but it was progressively taken over by 23rd Infantry (Americal) Division.

 Some of the Tiger Force killings took place during the operation.

 Operation

 Operation Wheeler/Wallowa was launched as part of the operations conducted by Task Force Oregon, a multi-brigade force of the U.S. Army, made up of the 1st Brigade, 101st Airborne Division; and the 3rd Brigade, 25th Infantry Division, with its headquarters at Chu Lai Base Area.
 Its objective was to "blunt" the offensive by the People's Army of Vietnam (PAVN) 2nd Division, and allow units of the 1st Marine Division to relocate to Da Nang.
 Shortly after the Task Force became operational, Brigadier General Samuel W. Koster took command.
 Three days later, the Task Force was reconstituted as the 23rd Infantry (Americal) Division.
 Wheeler/Wallowa actually started as two separate operations, which were merged in November 1967.